Quality Control

 Quality Improvement Activities Leveraging Vehicle Data—Establishing Foundational Data Analysis Systems

-We are stepping up our efforts to swiftly address the quality-related issues that have occurred in the market.
-When quality-related issues have arisen, we have conventionally undertaken efforts to research the causes after collecting the defective products.
-At the moment, however, we are working to establish foundational systems to effectively analyze big data collected from vehicles, such as the driving conditions when a defect occurred as well as information on the surrounding environment and vehicle operational status, before we conduct a product recall.
+When quality-related issues have arisen in the market, we have conventionally undertaken efforts to research their causes after collecting the defective products, in order to resolve the issues as swiftly as possible.
+At the moment, however, we are working to establish foundational systems to effectively analyze big data collected from vehicles, such as the driving conditions in the event of a defect as well as information on the surrounding environment and vehicle operational status, before we conduct a product recall.
 Through such systems, we will be able to automatically visualize and subsequently analyze vehicle control information in a highly effective manner in order to identify the cause of the problem.
-Going forward, we will strive to apply to these foundational systems AI-based technologies that identify causes of failure and detect signs of failure in advance, thereby further accelerating efforts to address failures and working to prevent them from happening in the first place.
+Going forward, we will strive to apply these foundational systems using AI-based technologies that identify causes of failure and detect signs of failure in advance, thereby further accelerating efforts to address failures and working to prevent them from happening in the first place.

 Education, training, and activities to raise awareness